thuyngch/Event-info-extraction-from-flyers/README.md

 What things you need to install the software and how to install them

 ```
+Ubuntu 16.04, the OS that we use to run this system and we also recommend you to run the system in this OS.

 MATLAB R2016b or higher versions, the main IDE tool to run the algorithm.

 Tesseract-OCR, the text-extraction tool used in the system.